 Linda Aiken, PhD, RN, FAAN, FRCN

-Dr. Linda Aiken is the Claire M. Fagin Leadership Professor in Nursing, Professor of Sociology in the School of Arts & Sciences, Founding Director of the Center for Health Outcomes and Policy Research, and Senior Fellow in the Leonard Davis Institute of Health Economics at Penn.
+Dr. Linda Aiken is the Professor of Nursing and Sociology, and the Founding Director of the Center for Health Outcomes and Policy Research, and Senior Fellow in the Leonard Davis Institute of Health Economics at Penn.
 She is an elected member of the National Academy of Medicine and the American Academy of Arts and Sciences.

 Her pioneering research has created an evidence base in over 30 countries showing the impact on patient outcomes of nurses caring for fewer patients each, having most nurses with bachelor’s or higher qualifications, and improving nurse work environments.
 Her research has improved health outcomes through policy; it influenced nurse staffing legislation in California, Massachusetts, Wales, Ireland, and Queensland, Australia; is incorporated in the National Academy of Medicine’s 2010 recommendation that 80% of US nurses have a bachelor’s degree by 2020, and the European Parliament’s 2013 decision to recommend university education for nurses in the European Union; and influenced the successful evolution of the Magnet Recognition Program®, a voluntary accreditation program for nursing that creates good clinical work environment that result in better patient outcomes.